 According to the HPA report, of the 1,761 confirmed cases in 2010 and 1,495 cases reported in 2009, almost 40 per cent of Britons who contracted malaria had visited Nigeria or Ghana, while 11 per cent had been to India.

 Home Kit Biotech (HKB) is an internet-based business that sells a range of instant blood screening instant test kits, including rapid instant test kits for malaria and dengue fever.

 Pam Johnson, HKB customer service manager, said there was a steady demand for the company’s rapid medical test kits for travelers, which comprises a rapid Malaria instant test kit and a rapid Dengue instant test kit.

-“People are increasingly traveling to and spending longer periods of of time in malaria infected areas for work, as tourists, or volunteers and often there are language problems or the nearest reliable medical testing facility is hundreds of kilometers or more away.
+“People are increasingly traveling to and spending longer periods of time in malaria infected areas for work, as tourists, or volunteers and often there are language problems or the nearest reliable medical testing facility is hundreds of kilometers or more away.

-“Our rapid medical test kits for travelers are proven to be able to detect 99.6 percent of all positive cases (sensitivity) and 99.7% accurate at returning false positives (specificity), which means for less than $26 (¬£19.85) people can test them self and provided they follow the instructions, receive a pretty accurate diagnosis of whether they are infected with malaria or not”.
+“Our rapid medical test kits for travelers are proven to be able to detect 99.6 per cent of all positive cases (sensitivity) and 99.7% accurate at returning false positives (specificity).
+For less than $26 (£19.85) people can test themselves and provided they follow the instructions, receive a pretty accurate diagnosis of whether they are infected with malaria or dengue or not”.

-Ms Johnson said that HKB will soon be adding a rapid chikungunya instant test to it’s rapid medical test kits for travelers, with increasing reports of outbreaks in Cambodia, China and India in particular.
+Ms Johnson said that HKB will soon be adding a rapid chikungunya instant test to its rapid medical test kits for travelers, following increasing reports of outbreaks in Cambodia, China, and India in particular.

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me